Climate Committee Composition:

 Purview: Concerns or complaints that cannot be resolved by other established pathways (e.g., discussion between student(s) and instructor, reporting to DGS, dept. chair, graduate advisor, undergraduate advisor, or training directors.)
+The committee will take proactive steps to improve the climate and also respond to general climate issues that members are aware of.
+However, it will not intercede directly with a specific individual or proceed with sanctions against an individual unless a formal complaint is made and the complainant requests that the committee take action.

 - Committee member(s) receive report/complaint.